survivejs/webpack-book/manuscript/developing_with_webpack/05_enabling_sourcemaps.md

 };
 ```

+## Sourcemap Loader

+Assuming you are using a package that uses inline sourcemaps in its distribution, you can use [source-map-loader](https://www.npmjs.com/package/source-map-loader) to make webpack aware of them.
+Without setting it up against the package, you will get minified debug output.
+This is a special case, though, and often you can skip this step.

 ## Sourcemaps for Styling

 If you want to enable sourcemaps for styling files, you can achieve this by enabling the `sourceMap` option.
 This works with style loaders such as *css-loader*, *sass-loader*, and *less-loader*.